George Bishop (businessman): Early life and education

+He graduated from Mississippi State University in 1958 with a degree in petroleum geology.

 Career

-Bishop founded GeoSouthern Energy, an oil company and serves as its Chief Executive Officer.
+Bishop founded GeoSouthern Energy, an oil company and serves as its chief executive officer.

 Bishop is also the owner of the Eagleford Restaurant in Cuero, Texas, where he has a ranch, and is an owner of the River Ridge Golf Club to the west of Houston.

+Political activity

+Bishop contributed $250,000 to Donald Trump's 2020 presidential campaign.

 Personal life

 Bishop is married and resides in The Woodlands, Texas.